 b.
 Skin Infections

-Many types of bacteria live on our skin, and most do not cause any type of adverse reactions.
+Many types of bacteria live on our skin, and most do not cause any type of adverse reaction.
 But when they do establish an infection, symptoms can include pus, reddening, blister-like sores, swelling, and a fever.

 If your immune system is healthy and strong, your bacterial skin infection risk will be low.
 However, if you have a condition or are undergoing treatment that affects the immune system, skin infections are more likely.
 For example, diabetes, HIV, AIDS, hepatitis, and chemotherapy can increase the risk of a bacterial skin infection.